Everyone's Talking!

 Everyone's Talking is the tenth studio album by American rock band All Time Low.
 It was released on October 17, 2025, through the band's imprint Basement Noise, and distributed by Photo Finish Records and Virgin.
 The album was preceded by five singles, "Suckerpunch", "The Weather", "Oh No!", "Butterflies", and "Sugar" (featuring JoJo).
 The second single was released alongside the album announcement.
-The band announced the North American leg of the Everyone's Talking Tour on June 16, 2025, and the European leg on July 14, 2025.
+The band announced the North American leg of Everyone's Talking!
+The World Tour on June 16, 2025, and the European leg on July 14, 2025.